btoll/tools/git/README.md

 But as usual, make sure you know what you're doing!
 I am not responsible for lost branches!

+### git-goto
+Example usages:

+    git goto 5.1.0
+    git goto extjs5.1.0

+This is most useful when needing to quickly check out a release without having to know the tagged hash.

+Note that you can pass just the version number or the full tag name.

 ### git-hashtag
 Example usages: